KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-7. Typo: Found `Magic Mirror` in file `sheetFetcher.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `sheetFetcher.js`: Replace it with `MagicMirror²`.
-8. Recommendation: Found `axios` in file `sheetFetcher.js`: Replace it with built-in fetch.
+9. Recommendation: Found `axios` in file `sheetFetcher.js`: Replace it with built-in fetch.
-9. Typo: Found `Magic Mirror` in file `MMM-FF-cht-sh.css`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `MMM-FF-cht-sh.css`: Replace it with `MagicMirror²`.
-10. Typo: Found `Magic Mirror` in file `MMM-FF-cht-sh.scss`: Replace it with `MagicMirror²`.
+11. Typo: Found `Magic Mirror` in file `MMM-FF-cht-sh.scss`: Replace it with `MagicMirror²`.
-11. Recommendation: Replace eslintrc by new flat config.
+12. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FF-code-injector by shin10](https://github.com/shin10/MMM-FF-code-injector)